weld/build/dist-tck/2.0/readme.txt

 CDI TCK
 ------------

-Contexts and Dependency Injection (CDI) for Java EE (JSR-299, JSR-346) is a Java standard for dependency injection and contextual lifecycle management.
+Contexts and Dependency Injection (CDI) for Java 2.0 (JSR-365) is a Java standard for dependency injection and contextual lifecycle management.
 This is the TCK for CDI.

 This distribution, as a whole, is licensed under the terms of the Apache Public